 In the Lifetime of the Buddha

 The fish were earlier births of two young disciples of the Buddha.
-They regularly bragged about their own looks and one time they debated which of them was the most handsome, each thinking it was himself.
-They asked an elder (the turtle was an earlier birth of him) to settle the matter and he said he was more beautiful than either of them.
-This non-answer upset the young men and they sulked off.
+They regularly bragged about their looks, and one time they debated which of them was the most handsome.
+They asked an elder (the turtle was an earlier birth of him) to settle the matter, and he said he was more beautiful than either of them.
+This non-answer upset the young men, and they sulked off.

 When the Buddha heard some other disciples discussing how the elder had shamed the vain young disciples, he told them this story so they knew that these two men had also been full of themselves in the past.